Carbon Fiber Market Overview

 The global carbon fiber market is moderately competitive with several international and local markets.
 Carbon fiber is a highly specialized process for which companies need high-tech machinery to manufacture carbon fiber with advanced features.
 The machines may cost thousands of dollars, driving up the end product's price.
 However, fiber producers are finding new ways to automate production and simplify the processes.

-Major global carbon fiber market companies include Solvay, Toray Industries, Inc., TEIJIN LIMITED, SGL Carbon, ZHONGFU SHENYING CARBON FIBER CO., LTD., Mitsubishi Chemical Holdings Corporation, BASF SE, Hexcel Corporation, Formosa Plastics and DowAksa Advanced Composites Holdings BV.
+Major global carbon fiber market companies include Solvay, Toray Industries, TEIJIN LIMITED, SGL Carbon, ZHONGFU SHENYING CARBON FIBER CO., LTD., Mitsubishi Chemical Holdings Corporation, BASF SE, Hexcel Corporation, Formosa Plastics and DowAksa Advanced Composites Holdings BV.

 Solvay